NamesJ/MutualCredit_DiscordBot/README.md

 # MutualCredit_DiscordBot
-A Discord Bot that adds a mutual credit system
+A Discord Bot that adds a mutual credit system to your server